valen-p/public-art-mapper/README.md

 🚀 Project Overview
 Public Art Mapper is an interactive web application designed to help users discover and share public art.
 Using the ArcGIS API, users can explore a dynamic map, locate public art, and contribute their findings to a shared database.

-Key Features:

-Explore a live map with public art data points.
-Add your own findings of public art through an intuitive interface.
-Interactive search and locate functionality for easy navigation.
-Popup details with images and descriptions for each art location.

 🌟 Features: